nestauk/svizzle/packages/components/BarchartV/README.md

 ### `keyToColor`

-Mapping key -> bar colour string.
+By providing a object mapping bar key -> bar color, you can control the bars colour.

+Notice that the default color for keys not in `keyToColor` is black.

 Type: `object`